lisponion/onionice/README.md

 but onionice is 10 times slower than memcached. onionice's qps is only 20k to 30k, and it is stable at 10k qps for a large number of connections, while memcached is 100k.

-In terms of security，
+for security，
 memcached is a clear text transmission. redis can set a connection password, the transmission content is also clear text. oneonice has encryption function, can perform aes encryption on content

+for thread safety in onionice
+the hash-table and message-queue is thread-safe with :synchronized t but box-part provided by the clache package is not thread-safe

-In summary, onionice is a single node, stable and slow cache
+In summary, onionice is a single node, stable and slow database

 it can use as __ with __ for example __ :
     kv-cache-db     [set,get,rem]       promotional goods information